-NOTE: Utility center (if so equipped) valve positions do not affect the tank flush function.
-It does not matter where they are positioned when operating the tank flush.

-- 1. Dump the black water tank (see Gray Tank Drain & Black Tank Drain) and leave the black tank drain valve open. - 2.
+- NOTE: Utility center (if so equipped) valve positions do not affect the tank flush function.
+It does not matter where they are positioned when operating the tank flush. - NOTE: To help insure debris does not clog the tank sprayer orifices, use "TANK FLUSH" every time the waste holding tank is emptied. - 1.
+Dump the black water tank (see Gray Tank Drain & Black Tank Drain) and leave the black tank drain valve open. - 2.
 Connect a garden hose from the water supply source to the black tank flush. - 3.
 With the water source turned ON, flush the black water holding tank until the water running out of the black tank drain valve is clear (not discolored or cloudy). - 4.
 Disconnect the garden hose and close the black tank drain valve.
 Fasten the sewer hose housing dust cap back on the tank flush inlet.